kenjibailly/paimon_discord_bot/Readme.md

     - Cancels an ongoing event

 #### ⚙️ Settings

+These commands have a standard permission.
+All users who have the `Manage Server` permission can use these.

+Optional: Change the permissions of the commands of the bot.
+Go to `Server Settings` > `Integrations`, find the bot under `Bots and Apps` and click on `Manage`.
+Configure each command's permissions to your preference.

 - ✅ /set-teams
     - Choose 2 roles to be assigned as teams for the team generation